JongWasTaken/Baubley-Heart-Canisters-Fabric/README.md

 # Baubley Heart Canisters for Fabric
 This is a port of [Baubley Heart Canisters](https://github.com/Traverse-Joe/Baubley-Heart-Canisters) for the Fabric Mod Loader.

-It is currently in a **pre-release** state, so expect bugs and issues.
-Please report any you encounter!
+Please report any issues you encounter!

 This was mainly done as a learning exercise, but also because I wanted the cool 100 attack damage sword in my Fabric modpack.

 ## Downloads
-(Downloads are not available yet.)
 [Modrinth](https://modrinth.com/mod/bhc-fabric)
 [CurseForge]()